Adult Community Learning Essex

 - Learner Welfare form/Risk Assessment

 - Attendance and retention data including apprenticeship provision (Performance reports)

 - Employer feedback (as appropriate)

-ACL recognises that there may be times where a learner’s physical or mental health may give rise to concerns about their fitness to learn, for example the learner’s capacity to engage with their studies and/or to function more widely as a Member of the ACL community.
-Such instances may arise where, for example where concerns are that:
+ACL recognises that there may be times where a learner’s physical or mental health may give rise to concerns about their fitness to learn, for example the learner’s capacity to engage with their studies and/or to function more widely as a member of the ACL community.
+Such instances may arise, for example where concerns are that:

 - A learner poses a risk to their own health, safety and/or wellbeing of others